inrialearninglab/ai4t/docs/1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-4-what-is-in-this-course.en.md

 # What is in this Course?

 ## Course objective
-The main objective of this course is to give teachers and school leaders a basic to solid culture about AI: understanding AI, how it works, its challenges and consequences.
+The main objective of this course is to give teachers and the entire educational community a basic to solid culture about AI: understanding AI, how it works, its challenges and consequences.

 In a more concrete way, this course has been designed to help teachers make up their own minds on the following questions: